31 Must-Visit Nikko Attractions: Famous Sightseeing Spots You Can't Miss

 The Furukawa Mining Company, founded in 1875, used this guesthouse for entertaining and accommodating the nobility and high-ranking government officials who visited the Ashio Copper Mine during its prosperous period.

-The building of the Furukawa Kakemizu Club, which was reconstructed in the early Taisho period (1912-1926), has a Western-style exterior, while the interior is a wooden structure with both Japanese and Western styles.
-Inside the building, a historic piano dating back to 1924 and the first billiard table made in Japan are on display, giving visitors a glimpse of the glamorous atmosphere of the time.
+The building, reconstructed in the early Taisho period (1912-1926), has a Western-style exterior while the interior combines both Japanese and Western styles.
+Inside, a historic piano dating back to 1924 and the first billiard table made in Japan are on display.

 2 Spiritual Places